 To foster and assist in the development of self-reliance and strong peer connections.

-To maintain a holistic approach to crisis management, ensuring users are made aware of, and given information, opportunity and, if necessary, proactive assistance in accessing potentially beneficial programs and services that may positively impact quality of life.
+To maintain a holistic approach to crisis management, ensuring users are made aware of and given information, opportunity, and, if necessary, proactive assistance in accessing potentially beneficial programs and services that may positively impact their quality of life.

 To be an accessible source of support and recovery for individuals experiencing a mental health crisis, to work collaboratively with partners to create improved access to services, and to promote wellness, recovery, and strong consumer survivor networks.

 To provide a community based, alternative approach to crisis intervention by delivering individualized, non-medical support to people experiencing a mental health crisis.

 Respect, autonomy, dignity, diversity, collaboration, and accountability are at the core of all we do.
 We value the whole person and acknowledge and respect their needs and wishes for recovery.